xmjiao/mumps4m-openmp/README.md

 # LIBMUMPS4M-OPENMP

-This repository contains the recipe for building MUMPS for MATLAB on Linux, Mac, and Windows with `OpenBLAS`, `OpenMP`, and `METIS` support.
+This repository contains the recipe for building multithreaded MUMPS for MATLAB on Linux, Mac, and Windows.
+The multithreading relies on the OpenMP version of `OpenBLAS` as well as some addition OpenMP features in MUMPS.

 ## Binary Distributions of MEX files
 The easiest way for MATLAB users is to download the MEX files prebuilt for your system.